The BBC Announces ‘The League of Gentlemen’ Will Return To Royston Vasey With Three New Episodes

 “Sketches about a grief-stricken cave guide haunted by a tragic accident on a school trip, or about a German homosexual exchange teacher are not the stuff of Russ Abbott’s Madhouse.”

-Royston Vasey’s portrayal of small-town England with “a local shop for local people” has its inspirational origins in Rottingdean, a town where the The League of Gentlemen creators once visited a shop to scout for fossils.
-In this seaside town they found one shopkeeper so upset by their very presence that they began toying with imaginary scenarios immediately after their visit.
+Royston Vasey’s portrayal of small-town England with “a local shop for local people” has its inspirational origins in Rottingdean, a town where The League of Gentlemen creators once visited a shop to scout for fossils.
+In this seaside town, they found one shopkeeper so upset by their very presence that they began toying with imaginary scenarios immediately after their visit.

 “I collect fossils, so we went into this shop looking for trilobites.
 It was full of snowstorms and seaside junk, and the woman behind the counter was really defensive.
 She never said anything, but she looked at us as though one of us was going to steal something.
 After we left, we joked about her saying something like ‘I have a husband upstairs’ or ‘I have guns’ to scare us.”